 All in all, this book set off my love for Scandi-Noir, and I’ve never looked back since.
 After Larrson, I delved into Camilla Lackberg’s Fjallbacka series.
 It follows writer Erica Falck and detective Patrick Hedstrom’s relationship, which is just as intriguing and enrapturing as the crimes they solve.
 Other Scandinavian writers captured my heart as well.
 I will mention them and their books in future posts for sure.

 I will discuss a topic that arose while I was reading this super interesting book in the near future.
 But I will keep some of the mystery for now.
 Hopefully, that will arise your curiosity.
-I wish for you to look forward to finding out what I’m talking about.
+I wish you will look forward to finding out what I’m talking about.

 I really enjoyed writing my first review ever, and I hope you did as well!